DanW97/heatmaps/README.md

 ## heatmapz - Better heatmaps in Python

+This fork alters some of the internals to the the heatmaps package that allow more plotting options.

 Python code and Jupyter notebook for an improved heatmap implementation using Matplotlib and Seaborn.

 Similar to what you can easily get in Tableau using a Size parameter, here you can have square size as parameter depending on the field value.